Technology Commercialization Process

 For promising technologies which are not licensed, a cost/benefit review will be made to determine if the technology should be protected and held in the patent portfolio to allow time for additional marketing and/or research

 The TCO negotiates licenses with prospects identified in the marketing stage, monitors milestones and handles royalty payments.

 - Patent- At the licensing stage, an invention disclosure or provisional application will be converted to a utility patent application.
 For unlicensed technology, the review committee may elect to add the technology to the Patent Portfolio as indicated above.

 - Copyright- For copyright disclosures (software, etc.), the TCO files copyright registration for works that are to be commercialized.

-The licensee continutes the advancement of the technology and makes other business investments to develop the product or service.
-This step may entail further development, regulatory approcales, sales and marketing support, training and other activities.
+The licensee continues the advancement of the technology and makes other business investments to develop the product or service.
+This step may entail further development, regulatory approvals, sales and marketing support, training and other activities.